E7 and W7 Series Shinkansen

-The E7 series (E7系, E-nana-kei) and W7 series (W7系, Daburu-nana-kei) Shinkansen are Japanese high-speed electric multiple unit train types operated on the Hokuriku and Jōetsu Shinkansen lines, and jointly developed by East Japan Railway Company (JR East) and West Japan Railway Company (JR West) respectively.
+The E7 series (E7系) and W7 series (W7系) Shinkansen are Japanese high-speed electric multiple unit train types operated on the Hokuriku and Jōetsu Shinkansen lines, and jointly developed by East Japan Railway Company (JR East) and West Japan Railway Company (JR West) respectively.

 The E7 series has operated since 15 March 2014 on the Hokuriku Shinkansen.
 It also operates on the Jōetsu Shinkansen following the March 2019 timetable revision.
 47 sets have been built, of which 39 are in service as of March 2024.

 The W7 series has operated on the Hokuriku Shinkansen since it was extended from to in March 2015.
 The first W7 series train was delivered in April 2014.
 24 sets have been built, of which 22 are in service as of March 2024.

 Design

 Based on the earlier E2 series trains, the E7 and W7 series trains are designed with a "Japanese" theme inside and out, combining futuristic styling with traditional design elements overseen by industrial designer Ken Okuyama together with Kawasaki Heavy Industries.
 Externally, the roof is finished in a "sky blue" color, and the body sides are "ivory white" with "copper" and "sky blue" lining.
 The body side logos consist of a number "7" in silver stylized as an arrowhead, and include the lettering "East Japan Railway Company" or "West Japan Railway Company".